Bold Bean Co

 Directions

-Melt 1 tbsp of coconut or neutral in a saucepan over a medium heat and soften the onion for roughly 8-10 minutes.
-Add the grated garlic cloves and ginger and cook for 1 minute until fragrant.
+Melt 1 tbsp of oil in a saucepan over a medium heat and soften the onion for roughly 8 minutes.
+Add the grated garlic and ginger and cook for 2 mins until fragrant.

-Add the cumin, turmeric, garam masala and cinnamon with a splash of water and stir to create a paste.
-Cook off for 2 minutes.
+Add the cumin, turmeric, garam masala, chilli powder and cinnamon with a splash of water and stir to create a paste.
+Cook everything for 1-2 minutes until fragrant.

-Serve into bowls, top with the remaining coriander, a dollop of yogurt and the roasted nuts, if desired for some crunch.
+Serve into bowls, top with the remaining coriander, a dollop of yogurt, mango chutney and the roasted nuts, if desired for some crunch.
 Serve with cooked rice and naans, if you like.